Perceptive Locomotion through Whole-Body MPC and Optimal Region Selection: Results

 \subsection{Experiments}

 The pipeline has been tested in various scenarios, first with onboard perception and then with a model of the environment.
 This is to emphasize the motion generation part and break away from the perception constraints.
 During all experiments, the user commands the robot's velocity with a joystick.
 Some of the experiments (\textit{1.3}, \textit{1.4} and \textit{2.1}) were conducted using the inverse dynamic formulation and presented in the related paper \cite{Inv-Dyn-MPC-mastalli} as evidence of the formulation's effectiveness.
 We present these experiments again in this paper to specifically highlight the planning aspect.
+We release the environments tested for this paper in a public repository (\url{https://github.com/thomascbrs/walkgen-environments}).
+The source code for our planner is available as an open source package (\url{https://github.com/loco-3d/sl1m.git}) and we will release the rest of our code upon acceptance of the paper.

 \makeatletter [2]{\hypertarget{#1}{\textit{#2}}\global\@namedef{labelExpe@#1}{\textit{#2}}} [1]{ \@ifundefined{labelExpe@#1}{\textbf{??}\@latex@warning{Reference `#1' on page \thepage \space undefined}} {\hyperlink{#1}{\@nameuse{labelExpe@#1}}} } \makeatother